 Be active and visible by posting once in a while – you may even want to write an article.
-Join conversations, comment, share when you find something relevant – but remember to focus on enrichment.
+Join conversations, comment, and share, when you find something relevant – but remember to focus on enrichment.
 It must create value in your network.

 The privacy setting is for your sake, but do not forget that this is a networking platform.
-LinkedIn is the place where you share your professional background – and not your personal information and family photos.
+LinkedIn is “the place” to share your professional background – and not your personal information and family photos.

-It’s illegal and a huge “no-go” to use your connections information’s to your newsletter list.
-They did not allow you to use their information, so do not use this trick.
+It’s illegal and a huge “no-go” to use your connections’ information to add to your newsletter/permissions list.
+They did not allow you to use their information, so don’t.

-LinkedIn has made it easy to show off your skills in a credible way through “recomendations”, “skills” and “endorsements”.
-These features are a huge “do” as these prove that others can stand up for your skills, have been happy to work with you and received satisfactory results.
+LinkedIn has made it easy to show off your skills in a credible way through “recommendations”, “skills”, and “endorsements”.
+These features are a huge “do” as they prove that others can stand up for your skills, have been happy to work with you, and received satisfactory results.
 This strengthens your credibility and shows that you can deliver the results.

 The same goes for when someone responds to your content – remember to reply to comments or sharing’s with a thank you or a personal message.

-You can share to your entire network or only to a few people who you think might benefit from the content.
+You can share with your entire network or only with a few people who you think might benefit from the content.

 Help your connections by presenting them for possible connections that may benefit them.
-In that way, you continue to use nurture your connections and show that want to help.
+In that way, you continue to nurture your connections and show that you want to help.

 LinkedIn groups can be of great value.
 Groups are a great place to expand the network.
-Therefore, find out which groups your customers are in.
+Therefore, find out which groups your customers are a member of.
 In the groups, you can search for answers to problems or show yourself as an industry expert by answering other people’s questions.
 This can be valuable to both you and the company you represent.

 The article is written with inspiration from this infographic.